 Searching for symbols, e.g. ' (single quotation mark) is a bit tricky.
 Use the corresponding POS tag if possible.

 More info on CQP search syntax can be found on the web, e.g. here: CQPTutorial

 At the bottom of the result page, the search string, as sent to the CQP query processor, is shown.

 The corpus has been tagged with CLAWS and the tag set can be found here: http://ucrel.lancs.ac.uk/claws7tags.html.
-Since the version of CLAWS that we use, do not lemmatise words, the TreeTagger has been used for that (http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/).
-Some post-processing of the output of the tagging has been done, e.g. where the tagger was not able to recognise unconventional spelling of a word.
+Since the version of CLAWS we use, do not lemmatise words, the TreeTagger has been used for this (http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/).
+Some post-processing of the output of the tagging has been performed, e.g. where the tagger was not able to recognise unconventional spelling of a word.

 What is it?

 The CBF consists entirely of (extracts of) novels and short story collections published between 1900 and 2019 by writers born and/or educated in the United Kingdom, i.e. England, Scotland, Wales or Northern Ireland.
 When in doubt about the Britishness of a writer, Wikipedia has been consulted.
 If a writer is said to have been born in the UK and/or spent most of his/her formative years there, texts produced by that writer have been included.